 In September 2022, the Company received notice from the U.S. Food and Drug Administration (the "FDA") that it had awarded the Company a \$2.0 million grant from the FDA's Orphan Products Grant program to support the Company's Phase 2 clinical trial of MT-401 for the treatment of post-transplant AML.
-The Company recorded \$0.1 million and \$0.2 million of grant income related to the FDA grant as revenue for the three and six months ended June 30, 2023, respectively.
+The Company recorded \$0.0 million and \$0.2 million of grant income related to the FDA grant as revenue for the three and nine months ended September 30, 2023, respectively.

 In December 2022, the Company entered into a purchase agreement (the "Purchase Agreement") with Lincoln Park Capital Fund, LLC ("Lincoln Park"), which provides that, upon the terms and subject to the conditions of the agreement, the Company has the right, but not the obligation, to sell to Lincoln Park up to \$25,000,000 of shares of its common stock ("the Purchase Shares") from time to time over a 24-month term, at a variable price with certain market-based terms as defined in the Purchase Agreement.
-The Purchase Agreement does not exhibit any of the characteristics for liability classification under ASC Topic 480, Distinguishing Liabilities from Equity.
-Instead, the purchase agreement is indexed to the Company's own stock under ASC Subtopic 815-40, Contracts in Entity's Own Equity, and classified as equity.
-In January 2023, Lincoln Park was issued 180,410 shares of stock as a commitment fee at a value of \$0.5 million.
-During the three months ended March 31, 2023, the Company sold 12,500 shares of its common stock under the Purchase Agreement for proceeds of approximately \$33,000.
+During the nine months ended September 30, 2023, The Company sold 12,500 shares of its common stock under the Lincoln Park agreement for proceeds of \$33,000 (See Note 10).